Protestant opposition to papal supremacy: Scripture

 Matthew 16:18 has caused much controversy, the Catholic church sees this as the basis for the papacy.
 A common Protestant interpretation is that the Rock is Peter's confession or Peter's confession about Jesus' identity.

 Papacy as the Antichrist

 Martin Luther claimed that the papacy is the Antichrist, which was influenced by the events of his life, but also by Lorenzo Valla.
-The view that the papacy was the Antichrist was held radical followers of Jan Hus and by most Protestants in the 16th and 17th centuries.
+The view that the papacy was the Antichrist was held by radical followers of Jan Hus and by most Protestants in the 16th and 17th centuries.
 However this view has changed in the modern day among many Protestants.

 The belief that the Papacy is the Antichrist is still held by Seventh Day Adventists.